Mesa Public Schools: Junior high schools

-Mesa Public Schools operated two other junior high schools until 2009–2010 school year.
+Mesa Public Schools operated two other junior high schools until the 2009–2010 school year.

 Hendrix Junior High School consolidated with the adjoining Frost Elementary School as the K-8 Summit Academy with an International Baccalaureate Program.
-Hendrix had the husky as its mascot and used the colors red and gray.
+Hendrix had the husky as its mascot, and used the colors red and gray.

-Powell Junior High School (colors red, white, and blue, mascot the Patriots) closed in May 2010.
+Powell Junior High School (colors red, white, and blue; mascot Patriot) closed in May 2010.
 The former campus serves as the Mesa Educational Center, home to the district's Community Education Department, East Valley Academy and Crossroads.

-Mesa Jr High closed at the end of the 2011–2012 school year and was demolished in January 2014.
-Post demolition, the site was converted into a community center.
+Mesa Jr. High closed at the end of the 2011–2012 school year and was demolished in January 2014.
+After demolition, the site was converted into a community center.

-Brimhall Jr. High closed at the end of the 2011–2012 school year and was converted into Franklin Accelerated School, which would house students from two Franklin elementary schools, Franklin South and Franklin Northeast, and the only Franklin Junior High.
-The move was made in order to save money due to a variety of converging factors: the declining enrollment during the previous five years, the budget reduction of $110 million in the same time period (mostly due to declining enrollment), and the need to economize by reducing the amount of buildings to be maintained.
-The approximately 1,300 students who attended Brimhall Jr. High would then be moved into other junior high schools; the district reported about 4,353 empty seats at junior high schools that year, leaving room for the redistribution of students.
+Brimhall Jr. High closed at the end of the 2011–2012 school year.
+It was converted into Franklin Accelerated School, which would house students from two Franklin elementary schools, Franklin South and Franklin Northeast, and the only Franklin Junior High.
+The move was made in order to save money due to a variety of converging factors: the declining enrollment during the previous five years, the budget reduction of $110 million in the same period (mostly due to declining enrollment), and the need to economize by reducing the amount of buildings to be maintained.
+The approximately 1,300 students who attended Brimhall Jr. High would then be moved into other junior high schools; the district reported about 4,353 empty seats at junior high schools that year, allowing for the redistribution of students.